KrisKennaway/turntable/README.md

 Let's agree to gloss over the silliness of reading audio data into memory, only to write it to disk and play back a lower quality version.
 The aim of this project was to see what could be done, ignoring what is actually practical or useful :-)

 At the time I started this project no emulators supported the terrible things I was doing to disk layout.
 Virtual II came close but has a bug with .woz track alignment when skewing across tracks.
 OpenEmulator and MAME refused to even write out a .woz image.
 KEGS has apparently fixed support for this after I discussed the project with Kent Dickey, but I haven't tested this yet.

+Having said that, the disk image is included in this repo if you do want to try it.

 # Technical details